-Hamstring injuries are common among individuals with an active lifestyle, especially for athletes in sports that involve high speed running or kicking.
+Hamstring injuries are common among individuals with a hamstring injury risk–those living an active lifestyle, especially for athletes in sports that involve high speed running or kicking.
 Sports like track-and-field, soccer, dancing, football, long-distance running, and water-skiing all have a heightened risk for hamstring issues.
 Erratic contraction of the hamstrings while running at high speeds, quick-burst movements, and sudden trauma are believed to cause these injuries.

 Three muscles make up the hamstring (semitendinosus, semimembranosus, biceps femoris), starting from the bottom of the pelvis (ischial tuberosity) down to the knee joint where the muscles connect with tendons to attach to the bones.
 Your hamstrings allow you to bend your knee and help with hip extension, though this is primarily done by the gluteus Maximus.

 There are two prominent types of hamstring injuries – tears to the muscle belly (the thick part of the muscle or where muscle fibers join tendon fibers) and acute avulsions to the tendon (when the tendon completely tears away from the bone).
 The sciatic nerve running from the lower back down the back of the legs may also be compromised during hamstring trauma, due to its proximity.

 Injuries arising from a single abrupt trauma rather than from smaller cumulative injuries tend to be more serious and affect younger patients (age < 25).
 However, with increasing age the likelihood of injury increases.
 The risk factors associated with this injury include, the type of sport, poor flexibility, asymmetric strength, and above all prior injury.